First ventilators from new UK production run due this weekend

-The first ventilators which Britain has recently ordered from businesses will be completed this weekend and be available to the National Health Service next week, as the country seeks to boost capacity in the face of the coronavirus outbreak.
+The first medical ventilators which Britain has recently ordered from businesses will be ready this weekend and available to the National Health Service next week, as the country seeks to boost capacity in the coronavirus outbreak.

-Countries want more ventilators, mechanical breathing devices that can blow air and oxygen into the lungs, which help people suffering from lung failure, one of the complications of severe COVID-19, the disease caused by coronavirus.
-Britain has ordered 10,000 of them from a consortium including Ford, Airbus and McLaren with other companies such as vacuum cleaner-maker Dyson also producing their own equivalents.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)